dimfeld/website/posts/simple_state_machines.md

 This is a very simple example, but as the code grows this can quickly become a source for bugs.
 At each step, we have to consider all of the flags, and moreover they have to be checked in the correct order.

-Tests help, of course, but tests won't catch any edge cases we fail to consider, and as more boolean flags are added, more edge cases and invalid states appear too.
+Tests help, of course, but tests won't catch any edge cases we fail to consider, and as more flags are added, more edge cases and invalid states appear too.

 # Make Invalid States Unrepresentable